Evander Sno

 Evander Sno (born 9 April 1987) is a Dutch football coach and former player.
 He played as a defensive midfielder.

 During his active career, Sno played for numerous clubs in his native Netherlands, but also had spells in Scotland with Celtic and England on loan at Bristol City.
 He also featured for the Dutch under-21 and under-23 international teams.
 Sno typically played in a defensive midfield role, but was utilised in nine different field positions during a period on loan to NAC Breda.
 In addition, he was used as a striker for the Netherlands under 21s to cover for a lack of strikers in the squad at the time.

 After his retirement as a footballer, Sno became an assistant coach at FC Lienden.

 Club career

 Early career

-Born in Dordrecht, Sno came through the youth system at AFC Ajax but left to join Feyenoord at the age of eighteen.
+Born in Dordrecht, Sno came through the youth system at Ajax but left to join Feyenoord at the age of eighteen.
 He did not play any first-team games during his time at Feyenoord but he was loaned out to NAC Breda during the 2005–06 season, where he made his name.